beaucronin/answers/content/what/does/a-leopard-gecko/eat/index.md

 title: What does a leopard gecko eat?
 ---

-Insects, such as crickets and mealworms.
+Leopard geckos are insectivores: they eat live insects, such as crickets and mealworms.